MicrosoftDocs/windows-itpro-docs/windows/security/operating-system-security/network-security/windows-firewall/filter-origin-documentation.md

 ## Example flow of debugging packet drops with filter origin

-As the audit surfaces `Filter Origin` and `Interface Index`, the network admin can determine the root cause of the network packet drop and the interface it happened on.
+As the audit surfaces `Filter Origin` and `Interface Index`, the network admin can determine the root cause of the network packet drop, and the interface it happened on.

 ![Event audit.](images/event-audit-5157.png)